 Inside a future large-scale quantum computer, there will be a continuous battle against unwanted interactions with the environment.
-The main goal of fault-tolerant quantum error correction (FTQEC) protocols [1] is to create a robust channel to transfer quantum information from the past to the future.
-The threshold theorem states that it is possible to suppress the failure rate of this channel (the logical error rate) to an arbitrarily small value given that the physical error rate of the constituent operations are below the accuracy threshold [2-7].
-It is essential to reduce both space and time overhead (the numbers of qubits and gates) for scalable quantum computing as decreasing logical error rates requires increasing overhead [8-11], and the current, leading proposals for FTQEC schemes have daunting requirements [12, 13].
+The main goal of fault-tolerant quantum error correction (FTEC) protocols [1] is to create a robust channel to transfer quantum information from the past to the future.
+The threshold theorem states that it is possible to suppress the logical error rate to an arbitrarily small value given that the physical error rate is below the accuracy threshold [2-5].
+It is essential to reduce both space and time overhead (the numbers of qubits and gates) for scalable quantum computing as decreasing logical error rates requires increasing overhead [6-9], and the current, leading proposals for FTEC schemes have daunting requirements [10].

-An FTQEC scheme is designed to be robust against propagating errors that emerge from faulty gates during the execution of the protocol [1].
+An FTEC scheme is designed to be robust against propagating errors that emerge from faulty gates during the execution of the protocol even if the physical noise is assumed to be uncorrelated or weakly correlated.
 The scheme also has to protect against ancilla preparation and measurement errors, usually through repeated syndrome measurements.
-For an [n, k, d] stabilizer code [14] which encodes k logical qubits into n physical qubits and has minimum distance d, Shor's solution [1] was to utilize cat-state ancilla register that requires w ancilla qubits and $(d+1)^2/4$ rounds of syndrome measurements, where w is the maximum weight of the stabilizer generators.
-In Steane-style syndrome extraction [15], the ancilla register requires n qubits and is encoded with the same quantum error correcting code (QECC) as the data qubits.
-Similarly, in Knill-style error correction [16], the ancilla register consists of two blocks of n qubits encoded in the same QECC as the data qubits.
+For an [n, k, d] stabilizer code [11] which encodes k logical qubits into n physical qubits and has distance d, Shor's solution [1] was to utilize catstate ancilla register that requires w ancilla qubits and $(d+1)^2/4$ rounds of syndrome measurements, where w is the maximum weight of the stabilizer generators.
+In Steane-style syndrome extraction [12], the ancilla register requires n qubits and is encoded with the same quantum error correcting code (QECC) as the data qubits.
+Similarly, in Knill-style error correction [13], the ancilla register consists of two blocks of n qubits encoded in the same QECC as the data qubits.

-In contrast to complex ancilla structures, bare ancillas can also be used to fault-tolerantly extract the syndrome while preserving the minimum distance for some specific families of stabilizer codes [17-19] and subsystem codes [20-22], or by tolerating some loss of distance [23-25].
+In contrast to complex ancilla structure, for some specific families of codes, stabilizer generators can be fault-tolerantly measured using bare ancillas [14-16].
 For a general stabilizer code, however, generator measurements with bare ancillas might not be possible.
-A series of works aiming to reduce the size of the ancilla register resulted in increasingly lighter-weight constructions [26, 27], which also led to the flag FTQEC schemes for perfect codes of distance three that use only two ancillas per generator [28], one flag-qubit and one syndrome qubit.
-The flag schemes later generalized to arbitrary codes of distance d require d + 1 ancillas per generator [29], while the schemes for some specific families of codes require fewer [30-35].
+A series of works aiming to reduce the size of the ancilla register resulted in increasingly lighter-weight constructions [17, 18], which also led to the flag FTEC schemes for perfect codes of distance 3 that use only 2 ancillas per generator [19].
+The flag schemes later generalized to arbitrary codes of distance d require d+1 ancillas per generator [20], while the schemes for some specific families of codes require fewer [21-26].

-FTQEC schemes based on extraction circuits with cat states and flag FTQEC schemes both require repetition of syndrome measurements that can result in a large number of gates.
-Adaptive syndrome measurement schemes in which the subsequent measurement procedures depend on the previous syndrome measurement outcomes have been explored to reduce the number of rounds required for FTQEC schemes with Shor-type extraction circuits [36-38].
+FTEC schemes based on extraction circuits with cat states and flag FTEC schemes both require repetition of syndrome measurements that can result in a large number of gates.
+Adaptive syndrome measurement schemes in which the subsequent measurement procedures depend on the previous syndrome measurement outcomes have been explored to reduce the number of rounds required for FTEC schemes with Shor-type extraction circuits [27-29].